 The use of bid strategies and budget management tools will allow you to manage accounts in the most efficient way, meaning you can spend more time developing your accounts and understanding your audiences.
-Once you have enough data, you will be able to identify markets/accounts behaving in a similar way and tailor your optimisation strategy in a more granular and sophisticated way.
-Working closely with the engine’s representative, the account management teams will be able to provide the best recommendations on the strategy to optimise the accounts, as well as providing valuable insights for your business.
+Once you have enough data, you will be able to identify markets/accounts behaving in a similar way and tailor your optimization strategy in a more granular and sophisticated way.
+Working closely with the engine’s representative, the account management teams will be able to provide the best recommendations on the strategy to optimize the accounts, as well as providing valuable insights for your business.

-Other automation tools, such as Dynamic Search Ads, Shopping ads, Display Campaign Optimiser and Universal App campaigns will allow you to test campaigns in new markets.
+Other automation tools, such as Dynamic Search Ads, Shopping ads, Display Campaign Optimiser, and Universal App campaigns will allow you to test campaigns in new markets.
 They will also help to expand your accounts and spot new search trends.

 A Multichannel approach

-Top of funnel investment in markets where brand awareness is low is essential.
+Top-of-funnel investment in markets where brand awareness is low is essential.
 You can’t expect to launch your site in a country and expect users to search for you immediately.
 Depending on your industry and audience target, you may want to use different social media pages or websites to drive awareness.
 Take advice from our teams to get recommendations!

 Set different targets depending on market maturity – newer markets needing much more investment in the upper funnel are less likely to deliver a high ROI straight away, whereas mature markets may allow for more refined audience testing and work towards tighter targets.